BMW M5 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your BMW M5
+A guide to repairs, service, and maintenance costs for your BMW M5

 During tight, slow speed turning, a rubbing noise can sometimes be heard from the rear of the car.
 This noise is likely coming from the clutches in the limited slip differential.
 If the noise persists, the differential fluid can be replaced with a special oil available from BMW.
 On higher mileage vehicles, this noise may never be eliminated unless the differential is replaced.